Ready, Set, 60-second pitch!

 - The most terrifying 60-seconds of your life

-- The greatest opportunity to share your startup
+- The greatest opportunity to share your business

-Reading these two ways to think right now, option two is the obvious choice.
+When looking at these thought-frameworks, option two is the preferred choice.
 So why do most people think of it like option one?

 To answer this question, I’m going to ask you to think back to high school.
 Now, when you started high school, you were just you.
-For many of us, by the middle to end of high school, we had been given a label; we either let others define us or we defined ourselves a certain way.
-Defining ourselves in this way can give us a series of “if-then” scenarios.
+For many of us, by the second or third year of high school, we had been given a label (Thankfully, this is not as present as it once was but there’s still a lot of work to do here!).
+In some instances, we may have allowed these labels to define us and in other cases, we rose above the idea of ‘labels’ and chose to define ourselves.

-- If I’m a nerd, then I’m not athletic
+- If I’m athletic, then I’m not an A-student

 - If I’m popular, then I must look perfect every day